MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step5im.PNG)

->Note: the spatial mapping mesh is still there, and you can still interact with it, but you won’t be able to see it directly.
-Also, any holograms behind the spatial mapping mesh (i.e. a hologram behind your visible wall) will not be visible because of the occlusion setting.
+>Note: While the spatial mapping mesh is not visible, it is still present and you can interact with it.
+Any holograms behind the spatial mapping mesh (e.g. A hologram behind your visible wall) will not be visible because of the occlusion setting.

 Congratulations!
 You just learned how to modify a setting in the MRTK profile.
 As you can see, in order to modify MRTK settings you need to create copies of the default profiles so that you can edit them.
 You will always have the default profiles (which are not editable) to go back to if you wanted to create a profile with new settings, or refer back to the default profiles.
 There are numerous settings that you can adjust.
 For full reference to MRTK profile settings, refer to the MRTK documentation here: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.html